shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/toolkit-core-event-daemon.md

 **Huge thanks to [Benoit Leveau @ Milk VFX](https://github.com/benoit-leveau) for sharing this.**

-## The Problem
+## The problem

+Toolkit's sgtk API is project-centric, in other words, you must import it specifically from the project you wish to use it on.
+Which means that if you are wanting to use sgtk API operations for multiple projects in a single python session, then you run into a problem, as python will only allow a module with the same name to be imported once.

-If you're using the [shotgunEvents daemon](https://github.com/shotgunsoftware/shotgunEvents), you may want to perform Toolkit actions inside of a plugin for certain events.
+If you're using the [shotgun event daemon](https://github.com/shotgunsoftware/shotgunEvents), you may want to perform Toolkit actions inside of a plugin for certain events.
 This can be tricky since Python only imports a module once.
 So if your Toolkit Core API for Project A is imported the first time the plugin is run, that is the version that will remain imported for the life of the daemon.
 This means if the next event dispatched to the plugin is for Project B, you may get an error from Toolkit if you try and instantiate a new Toolkit object for Project B using the core API from Project A.

-Since Toolkit is project-centric, you'll have different versions of the Toolkit core and configuration for each Project.
-Depending on the Project that the event was generated from, you may need to import a different version of the sgtk module from a different location in order to create the correct Toolkit instance.
-As mentioned, by default Python will only import a module once.
-So even if you modify the sys.path to point to a new location for your sgtk module and try to import it, Python will see that it has already imported an sgtk module and won't replace it.
-This will then cause errors when you try and perform Toolkit actions on a project that is different from the one your core API was loaded from.

-**Example:**
+**Example of the problem using centralized configs:**

 - Event 123 is for Project A
 - The core API for Project A is located at `/mnt/toolkit/projectA/install/core/python`